hegand/ambari-check-service/README.md

 You can use this python util to initiate Ambari service checks for selected or all services.

 ## Config
 You can find below a sample config.
-Please set the permission that only the user who shell run this script can read it.
+Please set the permission that only the user who may run this script can read it.

 Sample config: